ofmla/starter-academic/content/publication/doi-10-1190-segam-2021-3595008-1/index.md

 publishDate: '2021-10-03T15:18:29.027211Z'
 publication_types:
 - '6'
-abstract: ' We investigate the use of a restarted Krylov subspace method for computing the action of a function of large sparse matrix on a vector to numerically solve the one-step wave extrapolation matrix We investigate the use of a restarted Krylov subspace method for computing the action of a function of large sparse matrix on a vector to numerically solve the one-step wave extrapolation matrix (OSEM) method.
+abstract: ' We investigate the use of a restarted Krylov subspace method for computing the action of a function of large sparse matrix on a vector to numerically solve the one-step wave extrapolation matrix (OSEM) method.
   The OSEM method belongs to a category exempt from stability and dispersion problems